 Cons

-• Electric bicycles, or e-bikes, are booming, making many bike rental companies offer those instead of, or in addition to, traditional bikes.
+Electric bicycles, or e-bikes, are booming, and many bike rental companies offer them instead of or in addition to traditional bikes.

 Startup costs for a bike rental business range from $9,500 for a traditional shop to $85,000 or more for a bikeshare business.
 The largest expense for bikeshare is the development of the app.